If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 This will give you all the necessary steps for proper use.
 Below are my top three portable ice maker cleaners.

-I’ll be using the Essential Values Ice Machine Cleaner to clean my ice maker in this article.
+I use the Essential Values Ice Machine Cleaner to clean my ice maker in this article.

 Can You Use Vinegar to Clean a Portable Ice Maker?